 Now the first thing you'll need to check is your door seals.
 Are they dirty?
-If they are, give them a clean.
-Because if there is food or detritus built up on the door seal it won't form an effective seal with the fridge and so condensation can leak.
+If they are, give them a clean, because if there is food or detritus built up on the door seal it won't form an effective seal with the fridge and so condensation can leak.
 Now, if your seal is really old or really damaged, you can just get a new one.
-Door seals are available for all make and model of fridge and they are really easy to replace.
+Door seals are available for all makes and models of fridges and they are really easy to replace.

 To remove your door seal you will need to pull it away for most models, however some models you will may need to use a knife to cut the old seal away.
-However fitting the new seal is really easy - you just need to push it into place, there are little ridges, and it's really easy to do.
-It will take you less than ten minutes.
-Just make sure you have the right seal for make and model of fridge.
+Fitting the new seal is really easy - you just need to push it into place, there are little ridges, and it's really easy to do.
+It will take you less than ten minutes; just make sure you have the right seal for the make and model of your fridge.

-You can find your model number on the inside of the fridge behind the vegetable crisper, there.
+You can find your model number on the inside of the fridge behind the vegetable crisper.